 20. But certain men among them who were Cypriots and Cyrenians came to Antioch and spoke to the Greeks, preaching the gospel of the Lord Jesus.
 21. And the hand of the Lord was with them, and a great number believed and turned to the Lord (Acts 11:20 - 21).

-It was only AFTER a body of believers existed in Syrian Antioch that the "mother" church in Jerusalem sent Barnabas to find out what was happening!
-He then sought out Paul to help teach the new believers who were gathering BEFORE they arrived (verses 25 - 26).
+It was only after a body of believers existed in Syrian Antioch that the "mother" church in Jerusalem sent Barnabas to find out what was happening!
+He then sought out Paul to help teach the new believers who were gathering BEFORE they arrived (Acts 11:25 - 26).

-It should be noted that the maps used in this series do not show all possible cities where early Christians lived or where all fellowships existed in the first century.
+Maps used in this series do not show all possible cities where early Christians lived or where all fellowships existed during the period of the New Testament.
 This is because the Bible sometimes records believers living in general areas of the Roman world and does not specify an exact location.
 For example, although Scripture states churches existed in the areas of Judea, Galilee and Samaria (Acts 9:31) it does not provide a detailed city list.